Mussels, clams produce river pearls

 Please sign our Guestbook and request a FREE miniguide to the Upper Mississippi River.

-Web page design © 1996 by Heritage Photo Press.
+Web page design © 2011 by Great River Publishing.